gowoon-choi/gowoon-choi/README.md

 #### About Me
-🏫 I’m undergraduate student in department of computer science and engineering at Dongguk Univ.
+🏫 I’m undergraduate student majoring in computer science and engineering at Dongguk Univ.

 <!-- #### Tech Stack -->